Enterprise Process Labs

 What makes the programme unique?

 EPL-HIT leverages a needs-pull approach rather than technology-push approach.
 This process starts by characterising and identifying the needs of the market, particularly within the focus areas of the UK industrial strategy.
-EPL applies needs-led innovation beyond healthcare to the entirety of the industrial strategy.
+EPL applies need-led innovation beyond healthcare to the entirety of the industrial strategy.

 Fellows will be equipped to create a tech startup immediately at the end of the programme, and we will sponsor successful fellows for a roadshow in China to pitch to investors and government officials.